WalkerCodeRanger/WalkerCodeRanger.com/README.md

 ## WalkerCodeRanger.com

-This is my GitHub user page made with Jekyll, and Twitter Bootstrap.
+My professional site and blog, made with Jekyll and Bootstrap.